-- i.
-Comply with all applicable laws and regulations that prohibit money laundering and / or support financing of terrorism, and that require the reporting of cash or suspicious transactions.
-Understand how these laws apply to your business. - ii.
-Follow MicroSave's "Know Your Customer" procedures.
-Collect and understand documentation about prospective customers, agents and business partners to ensure that they are involved in legitimate business activities and their funds come from legitimate sources. - iii.
-Follow MicroSave's rules concerning acceptable forms of payment.
-Learn the types of payments that have become associated with money laundering (for example, multiple money orders or traveller's cheques, or cheques on behalf of a customer from an unknown third party). - iv.
-If you encounter a warning sign of suspicious activity, raise your concern with the Chief Finance Officer of MicroSave, and be sure to resolve your concern promptly before proceeding further with the transaction.
+- To comply with all applicable laws and regulations that prohibit money laundering and/or support financing of terrorism, and that requires the reporting of cash or suspicious transactions.
+Understand how these laws apply to your business. - To follow MSC's "Know Your Customer" procedures.
+Collect and understand documentation about prospective customers, agents, and business partners to ensure that they are involved in legitimate business activities and their funds come from legitimate sources. - To follow MSC's rules concerning acceptable forms of payment.
+Learn the types of payments that have become associated with money laundering (for example, multiple money orders or traveler's checks, or checks on behalf of a customer from an unknown third party). - ★ To raise your concern with the Chief Finance Officer of MSC if you encounter a warning sign of suspicious activity.
+Be sure to resolve your concern promptly before proceeding further with the transaction.
 Ensure the resolution is well documented.